JadeSoanes/docker_app_practice/README.md

 All components are docker-based

 ## About the Project 📓
 This project is a simple web application designed to practice using Docker.
 It features a Node.js backend with Express, MongoDB for data storage, and a frontend built with HTML, JavaScript, and CSS.
-The application allows users to create and view profiles, demonstrating basic CRUD operations.
-The project is containerized using Docker and Docker Compose, enabling easy deployment and scalability.
+The application allows users to create profiles and save them to the back end mongo-db.
+The project is containerized using Docker, enabling easy deployment and scalability - important in the world of DevOps!!

 ## Instructions 👓